DRC Frequently Asked Questions

 The child race/ethnicity groups available on this website are standard categories constructed according to guidelines established by the Office of Management and Budget (OMB) and used in U.S. Department of Health and Human Services surveys.
 The NSCH asks a series of questions about the sample child’s race and Hispanic or Latino ethnicity.
 Respondents are allowed to answer affirmatively to one or more categories of race.
 There are a number of ways that the responses to these questions can be used to create different groupings of race and/or ethnicity.

-The DRC website provides three race and/or ethnicity groupings for NSCH: the Child and Family Health Measures have four and five category grouping options while the National Performance and Outcome Measures four and seven category grouping options.
+The DRC website provides three race and/or ethnicity groupings for NSCH: the Child and Family Health Measures have four and five category grouping options while the National Performance and Outcome Measures have four and seven category grouping options.
 Children are assigned to one of seven distinct categories according to the following criteria:

 To learn more about the race and/or ethnicity groupings, click here.